dominikl/vipi/README.md

 ![ViPi Web Interface](/screenshot.png "ViPi Web Interface")

-* A script which enables you to connect a "hardware interface" (breadboard) with one power led and button, four leds and buttons to handle the VPN connections.
+* A script which enables you to connect a "hardware interface" (breadboard) with one power led and button, four leds and buttons to handle the VPN connections. (optional)

 ![ViPi Breadboard](/vipi_bb.png "ViPi Breadboard")